abhishekpandit5599/icp-demo-projects-2/README.md

     { id: 11, colour: '#0FF', solid: 0, script: 'unlock' }
   ],

-  /* An array representing the map tiles.
-Each number corresponds to a key */
   data: [
     [2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2],
     [2, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 2],